someonesdad1/plib/README.md

 time and fix/maintain some of the stuff.
 My intent is that this stuff will remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker for it after I'm no longer able to maintain things.
 By then any content of interest to others will probably have made its way out into the world; he can remove the repository when he sees fit.

 ## Caution

 The set of files in this directory are a core set of python modules and scripts I've written over the years for my own use.
 There's some useful functionality in here, but I must warn you it's fairly tightly coupled.
-By this, I mean if you find a script you like and want to move it somewhere else, you'll probably find that it's dependent on a number of other modules.
+This means if you find a script you like and want to move it somewhere else, you may find that it's dependent on a number of other modules.
 This will be annoying and possibly a lot of work to fix.
-This repository on my system is /plib and my PYTHONPATH variable is "/plib:/plib/g", so this repository is the only code I use outside of what's in the python distribution.
+This repository on my system is `/plib` and my `PYTHONPATH` variable is `"/plib:/plib/g"`, so this repository is the only code I use outside of what's in the python distribution.

 # Software lesson

-Recently I needed to execute some code buried in a function inside of a function in /plib/color.py because running some code showed an exception in this code.
+Recently I needed to execute some code buried in a function inside of a function in `/plib/color.py` because running some code showed an exception in this code.
 I rashly stuck in three lines in the middle of the file like

 > c = Color(args)